-Street Sweeper – A Part of History
+Street Sweepers – A Part of History

 I’m sure by now you are aware that the common street sweeper has been around for a long time.
-What you may not be aware of is that there is more technology to these rather noisy machines than most people think.The science behind the water, the brush, and the technology may surprise you!
+What you may not be aware of is that there is more technology to these rather noisy machines than most people think.
+The science behind the water, the brush, and the technology may surprise you!

 Sweepers were one of the first mechanical vehicles to appear in cities and residential neighborhoods.
 The very first street sweeping machine was patented in 1849 by its inventor C. S. Bishop.

-Motor-driven street sweepers actually started appearing in the streets of Boise Idaho in 1914.
+Motor-driven street sweepers actually started appearing in the streets of Boise, Idaho in 1914.
 This was the Elgin motorized street sweeper built by the Elgin Sweeper Company headed up by Mr. D. M. Todd.

-Many people think that the water sprayed by a street sweeper is for cleaning…It’s not.
+Many people think that the water sprayed by a street sweeper is for cleaning… It’s not.

 The water sprayed by a street sweeper is actually a technique to keep dust on the road while the cleaning bristles sweep debris into the hopper.
 Spraying water on the street is required by environmental laws to keep dust from fouling the air and contaminating the environment.
 If you see a street sweeper kicking up a lot of dust, then the water jets are either clogged or the water tank on the sweeper is depleted.